kalisio/kargo/docs/guides/getting-started.md

 You can either remove a given stack or remove all the stacks.

-* Stop a stack
+* Remove a stack

 ```bash
 $./kargo remove <stack>
 ```

-* Stop all the stacks
+* Remove all the stacks

 ```bash
 $./remove remove all
 ```